dr-david-white/dr-david-white.github.io/_pages/about.md

 ======
 My publications are detailed in the publications tab ^^^^.
 My research has revolved around games / VR, but mostly Artificial Life which includes developing Agent Based Models.
 During my PhD I researched how simulations responded to varying levels and types of complexity.
 This involved simulating models of marine biology (starfish / algae / mussells) and comparing the results when high and low resulution data was included, or when large and small populations were simulated.

 More recently I have been creating simulations of market based economies and simulating distruptive events.
-This has the aim of showing that agent-based decision making can show more resilience to system (i.e. government) decision making.
+This has the aim of showing that agent-based decision making can show more resilience than system (i.e. government) decision making.

 I also supervise PhDs students who are typically either researching VR, gamification or AI (neural networks).